giantswarm/docs/src/content/advanced/storage/azure-pvc-encryption/index.md

 ## Create Disk Encryption Set

-Next step is to create a Azure Disk Encryption Set with the key generated in previous step.
-You can use Azure CLI or navigate in the Portal by adding a new Disk Encryption Set resource.
+The next step is to create an Azure Disk Encryption Set with the key generated in the previous step.
+You can use the Azure CLI or navigate in the Portal by adding a new Disk Encryption Set resource.

 When creating the Set, you can specify encryption type which should use only Customer-Managed keys or provide a double encryption with additional Platform-Managed keys.
 Regardless of your choice, please specify the key you have just created to be used in the Set.